The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

-But they persist because leadership models to date have failed to address them.
-To solve these challenges, as well as future ones we can’t even envision yet, we need a new model: entrepreneurial leadership.
+Traditional leadership models have failed to address the world's complex challenges.
+To solve them, we need a new model: entrepreneurial leadership.

 Entrepreneurial Leadership at All Levels